As a car owner who takes pride in doing his own repairs, my articles focus on helping other vehicle owners handle DIY projects.

 What are you doing?
 Why are you still reading?
 There is plenty of time to read.
 Now go out there and spray down the sensor so you will be able to get it off.

-Hopefully you have your car jacked up or on ramps, or you're skinnier than Ashley Olsen on a coke diet, cause it's time to wiggle yourself under the car.
+Hopefully, you have your car jacked up or on ramps cause it's time to wiggle yourself under the car.